 The NACH mandate consists of two types:

 The NACH Debit is used by financial institutions and banks to collect large amounts of money from a large number of people in a non-interfering manner.
-In case of a loan, the lender uses this service to automatically deduct monthly installments from your bank account after the customer submits the NACH mandate form.
+In the case of a loan, the lender uses this service to automatically deduct monthly instalments from your bank account after the customer submits the NACH mandate form.

 It automates and streamlines the payment of recurring payments, such as EMIs, bills, and taxes while simplifying and tracking the collection process for companies through a single payment settlement.
 The NACH debit is primarily used to pay telephone bills, SIPs in mutual funds, and electricity bills.

 - Secure and easy collection of recurring payments from a large number of customers directly from their bank account.

 - It allows agencies and organisations to collect payments for customers by implementing a secure system that generates a unique reference number for tracking.

 - Safe and secure online dispute resolution system for high-value transactions.